AscendingPassage.com HOME PAGE.

 archaic bas-relief, and was using, for the engraving of its name,

-characters that dated back to the night of the ages, there were
+characters that dated back to the dawn of the ages, there were

-already Christians assembled in the catacombs at Rome and dying in
+already Christians assembled in the catacombs at Rome!

 NEXT CHAPTER